mankungp/101future-academy/PROJECT_STATUS.md

 - Access-code fallback login exists.
 - English ป.1 Unit 1 exists on `/learn`:
   - Unit title: `My School Bag`
-  - Mission 1: `/mission/school-bag` for listening to single words and tapping the correct object
+  - Mission 1: `/mission/school-bag` for 20 non-repeating picture-word rounds
   - Mission 2: `/mission/this-is` for listening to `This is a/an ...` sentences and tapping the matching object
-  - Mission Lab: `/mission/lab` with 20 short game variants for testing with children
   - Story: `My School Bag`
   - Vocabulary: school bag, book, pencil, ruler
   - 3-question exercise